MLH/Twilio-GHW-Cloud-Week/README.md

 `curl` comes pre-installed on Windows, and can be accessed through Powershell.
 Use `curl.exe` when giving commands, i.e. `curl.exe --version`.

-### Step 5: Daily challenge complete!
+### Step 4: Daily challenge complete!
 Time to submit.

 You've completed the challenge for the day, high five!
 To submit the challenge, type `curl --version` into your terminal, and submit a screenshot on the MLH day-of form!

-## Day 1: Lookup a phone number
+## Challenge 1: Lookup a phone number

 You can learn a lot from a phone number.
 So Twilio built an API for that!